silverbulletmd/silverbullet/README.md

 deno task install
 ```

-You can then run the server in “watch mode” (automatically restarting when you
+You can then run the server in "watch mode" (automatically restarting when you
 change source files) with:

 ```shell